dcos/examples/datadog/1.10/README.md

 ![The Datadog package on DC/OS Universe](img/dcos-universe.png)

-Click the "Install" button and select "Advanced Installation" to enter the two parameters mentioned above (API key and number of instances):
+Click the "Review & Run" button, and enter the two parameters mentioned above (API key and number of instances):

 ![Configuring the Datadog Agent on DC/OS](img/dcos-install.png)